-To submit your work for the 2019 Competition, please download the 2019 Matsui Application Form for instructions.
-The deadline to apply is July 1, 2019, 11:59 p.m.
+To submit your work for the 2020 Competition, please download the 2020 Matsui Application Form for instructions.
+The deadline to apply is July 1, 2020 at 11:59 p.m.
 Eastern.
-More information can be found in the 2019 Matsui Competition Flyer.

-The winner will be announced on or around August 30, 2019.
+The winner will be announced on or around September 11, 2020.
 Submissions must be original works and not previously published.
 Submissions should address a legal topic of importance to the Asian Pacific American community.
-The winner will receive a monetary award of six thousand dollars ($6,000), and the winning entry will be published by the UCLA Asian Pacific American Law Journal (APALJ), subject to APALJ’s standard editorial process and copyright policy.
+The winner will receive a monetary award of five thousand dollars ($5,000), and the winning entry will be published by the UCLA Asian Pacific American Law Journal (APALJ), subject to APALJ’s standard editorial process and copyright policy.
 APALJ’s editorial process may require additional substantive edits prior to publication.

 A graduate of the University of California at Berkeley and the Hastings College of Law, Congressman Matsui was first elected to the United States House of Representatives in 1978 from Sacramento, California.
 He won re-election to Congress thirteen times.
 Congressman Matsui was a strong supporter of AEF, serving as the keynote speaker for the AEF’s Annual Benefit Dinner in 1997 and again in 2003.